Brodyadams21/courtvision-ml/docs/training.md

 # CourtVision Training Guide

 This guide explains how to run CourtVision model training locally and in Docker.
+These are the implemented Phase 9 execution paths. `configs/aws.yaml` defines the intended AWS settings, but S3 transfer and SageMaker execution are not implemented yet.

 **Run all commands from the project root** (`courtvision-ml/`).